sourcecred/sourcecred/src/plugins/github/README.md

 ### Repo

+- **Repo**:

 A GitHub repository, e.g. [sourcecred/sourcecred].
-It will be directly connected to all of the pulls and issues in the repository.
-The repo node has no timestamp, so setting a weight on the repository will have no effect (i.e. they do not mint cred).
-This will change when we switch to [CredRank].
+The repo node will be directly connected to all of the PRs and issues in the repository.
+The repo node has no timestamp, so setting a weight on the repository will have no effect (i.e. repos do not mint cred).
+This may change when we switch to [CredRank].

 [CredRank]: https://github.com/sourcecred/sourcecred/issues/1686

 [sourcecred/sourcecred]: https://github.com/sourcecred/sourcecred

-### Issue
+- **Issue**:

 A GitHub issue, e.g. [sourcecred/sourcecred#40].
 Issues are connected to their author(s), to entities that they reference, to their comments, and to the